Studying Languages at Clark

 Students may also take additional German courses at other colleges in the Worcester Consortium for Higher Education.

 Students may study abroad at the University of Trier as well as the Free University of Berlin.
-Besides minoring in German, students may either elect German as their primary language within the context of the comparative literature major or work with a faculty adviser to create an independently designed major in German studies.
+Besides the German studies concentration, students may elect German as their primary language within the context of the comparative literature major.

 We offer directed study in Greek.